 One of the most prevalent issues associated with Facebook is the notorious ‘Session Expired‘ error.
-This problem is confirmed to occur on Android, iOS, PC, and Mac.
-In this article, we’ll look at the various reasons why this problem occurs and what you can do to fix it.
+This problem has been confirmed to occur on Android, iOS, PC, and Mac.
+In this article, we will examine the various reasons why this issue arises and discuss what you can do to fix it.

 What are Facebook sessions?

 Sessions are used to keep you logged in to your favorite websites and services.
 They were initially developed to time out so that someone else couldn’t access any of your sensitive data.
-Facebook uses sessions in much the same way but generally reserves them for 3rd party apps and other third-party services – You aren’t supposed to see this error when utilizing the native Facebook applications.
+Facebook uses sessions in much the same way but generally reserves them for third-party apps and other third-party services.
+You aren’t supposed to see this error when utilizing the native Facebook applications.

-Utilizing sessions is a good thing since it helps keep your account safe and conserves battery life on your mobile device.
+Utilizing sessions is beneficial, as it helps maintain the security of your account and conserves battery life on your mobile device.

-Every few minutes for so, Facebook will check the validity of your session and if it determines that you’ve been idle for too long, it will disconnect and you’ll get the ‘Facebook Session Expired’ error.
+Every few minutes or so, Facebook will check the validity of your session, and if it determines that you’ve been idle for too long, it will disconnect, and you’ll get the ‘Facebook Session Expired’ error.

 What is causing the ‘Facebook Session Expired’ Error?

-In every case where you see this error popping up, it’s because Facebook failed to retrieve the cached information stored on your computer (or mobile device) for your current session.
-This might happen for a couple of different reasons:
+In every case where you see this error popping up, it is because Facebook has failed to retrieve the cached information stored on your computer (or mobile device) for your current session.
+This might happen for several different reasons:

-- Another instance of Facebook being cleared on the same device – You can expect to get this error in a situation where you were signed in to the same Facebook account on a different app from the same device.
-This typically happens on Mobile devices and can be fixed by logging out and back into your Facebook account.
+- Another instance of Facebook being accessed on the same device – You can expect to encounter this error in a situation where you were signed in to the same Facebook account on a different app from the same device.
+This typically occurs on mobile devices and can be resolved by logging out and back into your Facebook account.

-- You manually logged out of Facebook on another device – Keep in mind that Facebook uses one single authentication token per account.
-This means that if you manually signed out from an account, you will be disconnected from any other account.
+- You manually logged out of Facebook on another device.
+Keep in mind that Facebook uses a single authentication token per account.
+This means that if you manually sign out from an account, you will be disconnected from any other account.

-- Browser cache issue – If you’re experiencing this issue while browsing Facebook from a browser, you should investigate for a potential inconsistency affecting the cache of your browser.
-In this case, clearing the cache should take care of the issue.
+- Browser cache issue – If you are experiencing this issue while browsing Facebook from a browser, you should investigate a potential inconsistency affecting your browser’s cache.
+In this case, clearing the cache should resolve the issue.

-- You manually cleared the app cache of your mobile device – In case you manually cleared the entire app cache on your mobile device, you will be disconnected from Facebook and Messenger too as the authentication token will be cleared too.
+- You manually cleared the app cache on your mobile device – If you manually cleared the entire app cache on your mobile device, you will be disconnected from Facebook and Messenger, as the authentication token will also be cleared.

-Now that we went through every reason why you might end up seeing the ‘session expired’ error on Facebook, let’s go over a series of fixes that other affected users have successfully used to ensure the problem doesn’t repeat in the future.
+Now that we have gone through every reason why you might encounter the ‘session expired’ error on Facebook, let’s review a series of fixes that other affected users have successfully used to ensure the problem doesn’t recur in the future.

 Do this and see if the problem is now fixed.
-In case you’re continuously seeing the “Facebook session expired” error despite attempting to sign back in, close the app (or browser page) entirely and open it once again before attempting to log in again.
+If you continue to see the “Facebook session expired” error despite attempting to sign back in, close the app (or browser page) entirely and open it once again before attempting to log in again.

-If this quick fix didn’t allow you to fix the problem and you’re experiencing this issue on a mobile app, move down to the next method below.
+If this quick fix didn’t allow you to resolve the problem and you are experiencing this issue on a mobile app, proceed to the next method below.

-If you’ve already tried the method above and it didn’t fix the issue for you, the next thing you can do is make sure your Facebook app is up to date on your mobile device (Android or iOS).
+If you have already tried the method above and it did not fix the issue for you, the next thing you can do is ensure that your Facebook app is up-to-date on your mobile device (Android or iOS).

-Head to your phone’s app store, be it the Google Play Store or App Store, and make sure you have the latest version of the Facebook app installed.
-Oftentimes, simply updating the app can fix any issues you’re having, like with the Facebook session keeps expiring issue.
+Head to your phone’s app store, whether it’s the Google Play Store or the App Store, and ensure that you have the latest version of the Facebook app installed.
+Often, simply updating the app can fix any issues you’re experiencing, such as the Facebook session keeps expiring issue.

-If you’re looking for specific instructions on updating the Facebook App on Android or IOS, follow one of the sub-guides below:
+If you are looking for specific instructions on updating the Facebook App on Android or iOS, please follow one of the sub-guides below:

-The timing of when Android will automatically update your apps varies depending on factors such as whether you’re using mobile data or Wi-Fi, and if your phone is set to battery-saving mode.
+The timing of when Android will automatically update your apps varies depending on factors such as whether you are using mobile data or Wi-Fi, and whether your phone is set to battery-saving mode.

-If there’s an update available for the app that’s causing the ‘session expired’ error in Facebook, you can install it manually by going to the Manage Apps & devices menu.
+If there is an update available for the app causing the ‘session expired’ error in Facebook, you can install it manually by going to the Manage Apps & Devices menu.

 For step-by-step instructions on how to do this on Android, check out the guide below:

-Note: The steps in the guide will be the same regardless of whether you’re using a smartphone or tablet.
-But the instructions might a little different if you’re not using the stock version of Android.
+Note: The steps in the guide will be the same, regardless of whether you’re using a smartphone or tablet.
+However, the instructions might be slightly different if you’re not using the stock version of Android.

 - From the main page of your Android, open the Google Play Store app.

-- Once you’re inside the app, tap on the profile icon in the top-right corner.
+- Once you’re inside the app, tap the profile icon in the top-right corner.

-- Find the Facebook app from the list that just appeared.
+- Find the Facebook app in the list that just appeared.

-- If there is a pending update for Facebook, hit the Update button and wait for it to install.
+- If there is a pending update for Facebook, click the Update button and wait for it to install.

-- Once the installation of the update is complete, open the application again and see if the issue has been resolved.
+- Once the installation of the update is complete, reopen the application and check if the issue has been resolved.

-Apple is a lot more strict about updates than Android.
-Ultimately, it’s up to you if you want auto-updating enabled or not.
-If app auto-updating is off on your iOS device and the app that’s causing the disallowed_useragent error has a pending update, follow these instructions to install it:
+Apple is much stricter about updates than Android.
+Ultimately, it’s up to you whether you want auto-updating enabled or not.
+If app auto-updating is turned off on your iOS device and the app causing the disallowed_useragent error has a pending update, follow these instructions to install it:

 Note: The instructions below will work for the iPhone, iPad, and iPod.

-- From the home screen of your iOS device, find and tap on the App Store icon.
+- From the home screen of your iOS device, find and tap the App Store icon.